 No one gave me a script or told me they’d take back my mattress if I wrote a crappy review.
 I’m not going to get rich off of affiliate links.
 I would tell you if it sucked but it just doesn’t.
 When we were pricing other mattresses, we were looking in the $2000-$2500 price range.
 I didn’t think I could get a mattress that we like this much for less than that.
 When considering the washable cover, the adjustment layer that made a huge difference and the expectation that this will last up to 50% longer than a traditional mattress, the only thing keeping me from buying this in the first place was believing that a Bed-In-A-Bag would really be worthwhile.
 I haven’t been sweating as much either…so that’s a plus.
 The only lingering question is the durability.
 I don’t have any way of knowing how long the mattress will hold up but, again, Novosbed says it can last up to 50% longer than a regular mattress.
 Time will tell, but I’m confident saying that we’ll be happy with this mattress for quite a while.

 Again with full-disclosure, the links on here to Novosbed are affiliate in nature.
 You can get $100 off your Novosbed by using the coupon code IANTB100.
 Feel free to visit their site outside of my links if you’d prefer.
+I have done my best to review this mattress and I hope I was able to help you make up your mind but if you are looking for another perspective.
+Head over to this Novosbed review.
 I can tell you without a doubt that these are mine and my wife’s honest opinions about the Novosbed. i’d give it a shot if you’re looking for a new mattress.
 You can try it for 30 nights and then get a Comfort+ layer to adjust the firmness.
 Try it for another 90 days (total of 120 nights) and you can return it with no hassle and they’ll donate it to someone in need.
 There’s really not much to lose and you’ll save some money in the process.
 You can contact me with questions at email@example.com and I’ll do my best to answer.